ProofSuite/whitepaper/AMP_CRYPTO.md

-The Creditworthiness Smart Contract is accessible by token holders of an asset token offering that has been resolved or has received an incremental resolution step in the form of a dividend by the EVS smart contract.
+The Creditworthiness Smart Contract is accessible by token holders of an asset token offering that has been resolved or has received an incremental resolution step in the form of a reward by the EVS smart contract.
 The EVS registers a EVS-Compatible token smart contract issuer with the Creditworthiness Ledger smart contract if an asset is valued at over
 $100,000 USD and is insured for at least 50% of its initial valuation.
 When there is a resolution event or step within the EVS-Compatible token smart contract, the EVS registers